Accent (sociolinguistics): Legal implications

 In the United States, Title VII of the Civil Rights Act of 1964 prohibits discrimination based on national origin, implying accents.
 However, employers may claim that a person's accent impairs their communication skills that are necessary to the effective business operation.
-The courts often rely on the employer's claims or use judges’ subjective opinions when deciding whether the (potential) employee's accent would interfere with communication or performance, without any objective proof that accent was or might be a hindrance.
+The courts often rely on the employer's claims or use judges' subjective opinions when deciding whether the (potential) employee's accent would interfere with communication or performance, without any objective proof that accent was or might be a hindrance.

 Kentucky's highest court in the case of Clifford vs. Commonwealth held that a white police officer, who had not seen the black defendant allegedly involved in a drug transaction, could, nevertheless, identify him as a participant by saying that a voice on an audiotape "sounded black".
 The police officer based this "identification" on the fact that the defendant was the only African American man in the room at the time of the transaction and that an audio-tape contained the voice of a man the officer said "sounded black" selling crack cocaine to a European American informant planted by the police.

 Acting and accents

-Actors are often called upon to speak a variety of language other than their own.
-Similarly, an actor may portray a character of some nationality other than their own by adopting into the native language the phonological profile typical of the nationality to be portrayed in what is commonly called "speaking with an accent".
+Actors are often called upon to speak a language variety other than their own.
+For instance, an actor may portray a character of some nationality other than their own by adopting into their native language the phonological profile typical of the nationality to be portrayed, in what is commonly known as "speaking with an accent".

-Accents may have stereotypical associations.
-For example, in Disney animated films mothers and fathers typically speak with white middle class American or English accents.
-English accents in Disney animated films are frequently employed to serve one of two purposes, slapstick comedy or evil genius.
-Examples include Aladdin (the Sultan and Jafar, respectively) and The Lion King (Zazu and Scar, respectively), among others.
+Accents may have stereotypical associations in entertainment.
+For example, in Disney animated films, mothers and fathers typically speak with White, middle-class American or English accents.
+On another note, English accents in Disney animated films are frequently employed for one of two purposes: slapstick comedy and the portrayal of evil geniuses.
+Examples of this can be seen in characters from the films Aladdin (the Sultan and Jafar, respectively) and The Lion King (Zazu and Scar, respectively), among others.